Unit 3 – World at War: Lasting Legacy

 - Michigan University Study: Impact of Organized Crime in the City of Chicago website

 - Black Gangs of Harlem, NYC: 1920-1939

 - Moving Forward: Frequently Asked Questions

 - How did the Mafia help win World War II?
-Command Post: Luciano and WWII Operation Sicily
+The History Reader: Luciano and WWII Operation Husky-Sicily

 - Did the Mob kill President John F. Kennedy?
 CNN: One JFK Conspiracy That Could Be True VIDEO & ARTICLE or CBS News: Who Killed Kennedy?